Reservoir computing approaches for representation and classification of multivariate time series: Experiments

 \section{Experiments}

-In this section we test a variety of RC-based architectures for MTS classification implemented with the proposed framework.
-We also compare against RNNs classifiers trained with gradient descent (LSTM and GRU), a $1$\textit{-NN} classifier based on the Dynamic Time Warping (DTW) similarity, and SVM classifiers configured with pre-computed kernels for MTS.
+We test a variety of RC-based architectures for MTS classification implemented with the proposed framework.
+We also compare against RNNs classifiers trained with gradient descent (LSTM and GRU), a $1$\textit{-NN} classifier based on the Dynamic Time Warping (DTW) similarity, SVM classifiers configured with pre-computed kernels for MTS, different deep learning architectures, and other state-of-the-art methods for time series classification.
 Depending whether the input MTS in the RC-based model is represented by the last reservoir state ($\mathbf{r}_\vect{X} = \mathbf{h}(T)$), or by the output space model (Sec. \ref{sec:esn}), or by the reservoir space model (Sec. \ref{sec:reservoir_space}), we refer to the models as \textit{lESN}, \textit{omESN} and \textit{rmESN}, respectively.
-Whenever we use a bidirectional reservoir, a deep readout or a SVM readout we add the prefix ``\textit{bi-}'', ``\textit{dr-}'', and ``\textit{svm-}'', respectively (e.g., \textit{bi-lESN} or \textit{dr-bi-rmESN}).
+Whenever we use a bidirectional reservoir, a deep MLP readout, or a SVM readout we add the prefix ``\textit{bi-}'', ``\textit{dr-}'', and ``\textit{svm-}'', respectively (e.g., \textit{bi-lESN} or \textit{dr-bi-rmESN}).

-First, we introduce the MTS classification datasets under analysis and we explain our experimental setup.
-In Sec.~\ref{sec:exp1}, we compare the performance obtained on several benchmark datasets by RC classifiers configured with different representations, by classifiers based on fully trained RNNs, and by 1\textit{-NN} classifier using DTW.
-In Sec.~\ref{sec:exp2}, we investigate whether performance in the RC-based models improves when the representations are generated with a bidirectional reservoir and/or processed with deep readouts.
-Finally, in Sec.~\ref{sec:exp3} we process a real-world dataset and we further compare the classification performance with two time series kernels, using a SVM classifier.